Super Baseball 2020: Reception

-RePlay reported Super Baseball 2020 to be the third most-popular arcade game at the time.
-In Japan, Game Machine listed Super Baseball 2020 on their November 1, 1991 issue as being the ninth most-successful table arcade unit of the month.
+RePlay reported Super Baseball 2020 to be the third most popular arcade game of October 1991.
+In Japan, Game Machine listed it as the ninth most successful table arcade unit of that month.

 On release, Famicom Tsūshin scored the Neo Geo version of the game a 24 out of 40.

 In a retrospective review, Allgame editor Kyle Knight described the Neo Geo AES version of Super Baseball 2020 as "a lot of fun to play and a refreshing take on the game of baseball".